Rismosch/ris_engine/README.md

 ```

 The current target platform is Windows x64.
 Found in this repo, the `./lib` directory contains all required SDL2 libraries.
-Simply copy all `.lib` files to
+Simply copy all `.lib` files to:

 > C:\\Users\\{Your Username}\\.rustup\\toolchains\\{current toolchain}\\lib\\rustlib\\{current toolchain}\\lib